Network Info

 When job is received, Runner starts executing it on the ephemeral VM.
 It configures Git to use the CAChain resolved from initial API request.
 Repo URL is configured to use the ILB as GitLab’s endpoint.

-When job reaches the step in which sources are updated, git clone
+When job reaches the step in which sources are updated, git clone operation is

 executed against the ILB.
 Communication again goes through the VPC peering and reaches